 Table Of Contents

-Toward the end of Q1, 2022, survey findings reported that Microsoft’s Azure cloud computing services had, for the first time, eclipsed Amazon Web Services (AWS) in some enterprise categories.
+Toward the end of Q1 2022, survey findings reported that Microsoft’s Azure cloud computing services had, for the first time, eclipsed Amazon Web Services (AWS) in some enterprise categories.
 According to the respondents, more enterprises preferred Azure because it integrates well with the many Microsoft products they already use.

 A noteworthy reason for the increase in adoption was that the Azure Resource Manager, among other Azure cost management tools, had improved.

-For example, Azure’s auto-scaling features enable you to scale up and down virtual machines (VMs) quickly and automatically to meet demand.
+For example, Azure’s auto-scaling features enable you to quickly and automatically scale up and down virtual machines (VMs) to meet demand.

 What Are Some Azure Cost Management Challenges Today?